 The biogas can be used to create energy while simultaneously reducing greenhouse gas emissions to improve the environment.
 Among the industries producing methane include farming operations and landfills.

 Digester gas from farming and other agricultural operations is generated from the breakdown of livestock waste when the gas is captured within a large plastic cover, known as a digester.
 The manure decomposes in the absence of oxygen (anaerobic digestion).
-Usually, livestock waste decomposition results in vast amounts of methane, which vents naturally to the atmosphere.
+Usually, livestock waste decomposition results in vast amounts of methane, which vents naturally into the atmosphere.

-The digester creates biogas, which is a mixture of approximately 65% CH4 and 35% CO2.
+The digester creates biogas, a mixture of approximately 65% CH4 and 35% CO2.
 This gas can then be captured and destroyed in a methane destruction process, which is accomplished by burning the gas in a flare or an engine.
 While the process creates carbon dioxide (a GHG), methane destruction is a very responsible method to reduce GHG emissions since methane is 21 times more potent than carbon dioxide.